-Services that are covered for you What you must pay when you get these services

-Medicare Part B prescription drugs (continued)
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) Step Therapy is a process to post-menopausal osteoporosis, and cannot self-administer the drug

 - Some Antigens: Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision - Certain oral anti-cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug (an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug) of the injectable drug.
 As new oral cancer drugs become available, Part B may cover them.
-If Part B doesn't cover them, Part D does - Oral anti-nausea drugs: Medicare covers oral anti-nausea drugs you use as part of an anti-cancer chemotherapeutic regimen if they're administered before, at, or within 48 hours of chemotherapy or are used as a full therapeutic replacement for an intravenous anti-nausea drug - Certain oral End-Stage Renal Disease (ESRD) drugs if the same drug is available in injectable form and the Part B ESRD benefit covers it - Calcimimetic medications under the ESRD payment system, including the intravenous medication Parsabiv®, and the oral medication Sensipar® - Certain drugs for home dialysis, including heparin, the antidote for heparin, when medically necessary, and topical anesthetics - Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions (such as Procrit® and Retacrit®) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases - Parenteral and enteral nutrition (intravenous and tube feeding)
+If Part B doesn't cover them.
+Part D does - Oral anti-nausea drugs: Medicare covers oral anti-nausea drugs you use as part of an anti-cancer chemotherapeutic regimen if they're administered before, at, or within 48 hours of chemotherapy or are used as a full therapeutic replacement for an intravenous anti-nausea drug - Certain oral End-Stage Renal Disease (ESRD) drugs if the same drug is available in injectable form and the Part B ESRD benefit covers it - Calcimimetic medications under the ESRD payment system, including the intravenous medication Parsabiv®, and the oral medication Sensipar® - Certain drugs for home dialysis, including heparin, the antidote for heparin, when medically necessary, and topical anesthetics - Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions (such as Procrit® and Retacrit®) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases - Parenteral and enteral nutrition (intravenous and tube feeding)